 - BS in Allied Health Leadership

-Degree candidates wanting transfer credit evaluated must request all official previous college transcripts be sent directly to the Admissions Office. to be considered official, they must be received electronically via a secure third-party portal such as SCOIR, National Student Clearinghouse, or Parchment, or mailed in a sealed envelope to:
+Degree candidates wanting transfer credit evaluated must request all official previous college transcripts be sent directly to the Admissions Office.
+To be considered official, they must be received electronically via a secure third-party portal such as SCOIR, National Student Clearinghouse, or Parchment, or mailed in an envelope sealed by the issuing institution to: